blue-santa/KomodoPlatformDocs/docs/rebuild/03_Developer_Documentation/03-Asset-Chains/01-Asset-Chain-API.rst

 ``./komodod -ac_name=4REWHALVDECSTAKE -ac_supply=99999 -ac_reward=1000000000000 -ac_halving=2000 -ac_decay=60000000 -ac_staked=50``

-99999 coin premine

-10000 coin block reward

-Block reward decreases by 40% every 2000 blocks.

-Chain adjusts difficulty so 50% of blocks are proof of stake, 50% proof of work.
+A 99999-coin pre-mine, a 10000-coin block reward, the block reward decreases by 40% every 2000 blocks, and the chain adjusts difficulty so 50% of blocks are mined via PoS, 50% via PoW.

 ac_reward ac_halving ac_end ac_perc ac_pubkey
 =============================================

 ``./komodod -ac_name=4REWPERCENDHALV -ac_supply=999999 -ac_reward=1000000000 -ac_halving=2000 -ac_end=60005 -ac_pubkey=027dc7b5cfb5efca96674b45e9fda18df069d040b9fd9ff32c35df56005e330392 -ac_perc=10000000``

-999999 coin premine

-10 coin block reward

-Block reward decreases by 50% every 2000 blocks.

-Block reward ends at block 60005.

-The pubkey address receives an additional 10% of the block reward for each mined block.
-For example, before the first halving, the pubkey address will receive 1 coin(10% of 10 coin block reward) for every mined block.
+A 999999-coin pre-mine, a 10-coin block reward, the block reward decreases by 50% every 2000 blocks, and the block reward ends at block 60005.
+The pubkey address receives an additional 10% above the block reward for each mined block.
+For example, before the first halving, the pubkey address will receive 1 coin (10% of 10-coin block reward) for every mined block.
 After the first halving, the pubkey address will receive 0.5 coin for every mined block.

-Pubkey address receives an additional 10% for every transaction made on the chain.
+The pubkey address receives an additional 10% for every transaction made on the chain.
 For example, if a transaction sends 100 coins, an additional 10 coins are created and sent to the pubkey address.

 ``ac_perc`` chains are currently incompatible with z-nomp.
 The coinbase transaction vout type must be ``pubkey`` as opposed to ``pubkeyhash``.